jmlivingston/react-bootstrap-sticky-footer/README.md

 A simple example that shows how to create a sticky footer with React and Bootstrap.
 This examples is based on create-react-app, but this can be used in any React project.

-## Instructions in 4 Simple Steps
+## Instructions

-> See commit with "Add sticky footer" as the message for full changeset.
+> See commits with "Add sticky footer" as the message for full changesets.

 1. Add Bootstrap